n1o/study_notes/_sources/notes/posterior_predictive_distribution.md

 p(\tilde{y}|D) = \int p(\tilde{y}|\theta) p(\theta|D)d\theta
 $$

 We can use this distribution to check if the data generated from the model is similar to the observed data.
-This procedure is also known as **posterior preditive check**.
+This procedure is also known as **posterior predictive check**.
 If this fails we know that our model is wrong.